jdangerx/tts_code_sample_slcsp/README.md

 ## Installation

-This was written on Python 3.10.1.
+This was written on Python 3.10.1, though it has been tested as far back as 3.8.12.

-(todo: test on earlier versions of Python)
+You shouldn't need to install anything else to run this.

-Everything is in the standard library, but if you want to run static type analysis or linting you'll need `mypy` and `black` respectively.
+If you want to run static type analysis or linting you'll need `mypy` and `black` respectively.
 These are included in the `requirements-dev.txt` for your convenience - you'll probably want to install those into a virtual environment, too.

 ```bash
 $ # Optional, but helps you not mess up your Python environment